NHSDigital/connecting-party-manager/README.md

 `brew tap anchore/grype`
 `brew install grype`

-To run the SBOM commands thyere are some make commands that currently handle this:
+To run the SBOM commands there are some make commands that currently handle this:

 `make generate--sbom`
 `make validate--sbom`